MichaelMigacev/3DPrintYourBrain/README.md

 - Freesurfer
 - FSL
 - Meshlab
-- and a *cool* bash scrip tieing it all together
+- and a *cool* bash script tieing it all together

 ## Table of Contents
 1. Installing Docker Desktop